AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 ## E5 Molecular
 **Data analysis**

-- Conduct multi-omic analysis using DIABLO method for the deep dive expression project
+- Examine neural networks and SEM modeling for time series multiomic modeling analyses
 - Assist Jill with sending samples to UW facility for metabolomics and lipidomics processing
 - Analyze metabolomic and lipidomic data when made available
-- Conduct time series WGCNA between RNAseq and physiology

 ## Resazurin methods manuscript
 **Analysis and writing**